On this page

 Why it matters

-#- Receive Receipt Notice (a related form) confirming submission
+#- Receipt Notice (a related form) confirming submission.

-- USCIS reviews the submitted information for compliance
+- USCIS reviews the submitted information for completeness and accuracy.

-- Potential request for additional evidence if needed
+- USCIS may request additional information if needed.

 Verification